 Some of these changes stick.
 Some get reversed, and some get retconned.
 But it all remains part of the character’s history, for the writers and readers to navigate through.
 That also complicates matters, when you realize all that a long-standing character has been through.
 All of the exploits add up.

 In a perverse way, traumatic experiences can be worse than death.
 Characters who are killed off are likely to return, when it’s revealed that they faked their death, or that a supervillain did it as part of an elaborate plot.
 And there won’t be much need for writers to mention this in later stories.
 In the last five years of Spider-Man comics, all the times that Aunt May or Mary Jane were believed dead haven’t been referenced.

-Traumas however can remain defining aspects of the protagonists and members of the ensemble.
-This is probably why readers are so opposed to a relationship between Mary Jane and Spock.
+Traumas can remain defining aspects of the protagonists and members of the ensemble.
+This is probably why readers are so opposed to a relationship between Mary Jane and Spider-Ock.
 If Mary Jane is killed off, she can be expected to come back.
-Severe anguish, as would occur were she is seduced by a supervillain pretending to be her husband, can remain a part of both characters’ backstory.
+Severe anguish, as would occur were she is seduced by a supervillain pretending to be the love of her life, can remain a part of both characters’ backstory.